rShuffler/Home-Browser/README.md

 # Home-Browser 🚀

-An intuitive and lightweight web browser built with Python and PyQt5.
+An intuitive and lightweight web browser built with JS.

 --------------------
 🔹 About the Project 🔹